Learning Soft Constraints From Constrained Expert Demonstrations

-\textbf{Lowest CMSE.} While our method is not guaranteed to produce the true constraint function (constraints are typically unidentifiable), we find that in our experiments, our method is able to learn constraint functions that strongly resemble the true constraint function, as can be seen by our low CMSE scores.
-GAIL-Constraint method is able to find the correct constraint function for all environments except CartPole-Mid, however, the recovered constraint is more diffused throughout the state action space (see appendix).
+\textbf{Accuracy \reb{and sharpness} of learned constraints.} While our (practical) method is not guaranteed to produce the true constraint function (constraint unidentifiability is a known problem \citep{chou2020learning}), empirically, we find that our method is still able to learn constraint functions that strongly resemble the true constraint function, as can be seen by our low CMSE scores (Table \ref{table:cmse}). \reb{Other methods, e.g.,} GAIL-Constraint \reb{can} find the correct constraint function for all environments except CartPole (Mid), however, the recovered constraint is more diffused throughout the state action space (see Appendix \ref{appendix-plots} for training plots).
 In contrast, our recovered constraint is pretty sharp, even without a regularizer.

-Since CartPole-Mid is a difficult constraint in comparison to the other constraints, this result seems acceptable.
-On the other hand, the ICRL method is able to find the correct constraint function only for CartPole-MR and to a less acceptable degree for Gridworld A. This is surprising as ICRL should be able to theoretically learn any arbitrary constraint function (note that we used the settings in Malik et al. \cite{malik2021inverse} as much as possible), and we expect it to perform better than GAIL-Constraint.
+\textbf{Ability to learn complex constraints.} From the training plots, we find that the ICRL method is able to find the correct constraint function only for CartPole (MR) and to a less acceptable degree for Gridworld (A).
+This is surprising as ICRL should be able to theoretically learn any arbitrary constraint function (note that we used the settings in \citep{malik2021inverse} except for common hyperparameters), and expect it to perform better than GAIL-Constraint.
 Our justification for this is two-fold.
-One, the authors of ICRL have only considered simple constraints in their work to demonstrate ICRL, and for more complex settings (constraints or environments), ICRL may not be able to perform as well.
+One, the authors of ICRL have only demonstrated their approach with simple single-proposition constraints, and for more complex settings, ICRL may not be able to perform as well.
 Second, ICRL may require more careful hyperparameter tuning for each constraint function setting, even with the same environment, depending on the constraint.
-This is ascertained by the fact that with the same hyperparameter settings, ICRL works for CartPole-MR, but not for CartPole-Mid.
-For the interested reader, we provide plots of the actual constraint function learned for all the methods, for the 4 environments (averaged across 5 seeds) in the appendix.
+On the other hand, our method is able to learn these relatively complex constraints satisfactorily with relatively fewer hyperparameters.